networkx/networkx/doc/source/tutorial.rst

 If importing networkx fails, it means that Python cannot find the installed module.
 Check your installation and your PYTHONPATH.

-To create a new graph, call Graph() with zero or more arguments.

->>> G=nx.Graph()

-When called with zero arguments, one obtains the empty graph without any nodes or edges.
-In NX every graph or network is a Python "object", and in Python the functions associated with an "object" are known as methods.

 The following classes are provided: